wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/installation-assistant.rst

         # bash wazuh-install.sh --wazuh-indexer node-1

-Repeat this process on each Wazuh indexer node and proceed with initializing the single-node or multi-node cluster.
+Repeat this stage of the installation process for every Wazuh indexer node in your cluster.
+Then proceed with initializing your single-node or multi-node cluster in the next stage.

 3. Cluster initialization